Registering a company in the Netherlands

 The Dutch Professional Partnership: The last option is the so-called professional partnership.
 This is a business type specifically for self-employed professionals or freelancers, like consultants, accountants, therapists and comparable professions.
 In this case you will also be privately held accountable if you make any debts with the business.
 So the only three business types that are exempt from personal liability are a Dutch BV, NV and foundation.

-The step-by-step process of business registration in the Netherlands
+The step-by-step process of company registration Netherlands

 Once you have chosen your preferred business type, it’s basically time to start taking action towards company registration in the Netherlands.
 The good news is that you don’t have to come all the way to the Netherlands to register your company: this is now also possible remotely.
 Some other necessary actions like opening a bank account can also be done from afar.
 The whole process can be done in little more than five business days.
 Of course, this is only achievable if we have all the required information and documentation.
 So please be very precise with the application forms and important documents like your business plan.
 The steps of the process of company registration in the Netherlands are as follows: